Changing Dashboard Cluster Lights

 Required tools & components (+ training board)

-The very first thing to do is to disconnect the battery in your vehicle.
-When working on the electrical system, it is always recommended to disconnect the batteryto prevent error codes.
+The very first step is, of course, to disconnect the battery in your vehicle.
+It is generally always recommended to disconnect the battery when working on electrical components to prevent error codes.

-Removing the speedometer can be a little tight, but it is still quick and easy to do.
-First, remove the Two Torx screws on the top of the speedometer bezel.
+Removing the speedometer may be a bit tight, but it is still easy and quick to do.
+First, remove the two Torx screws on the top of the dashboard cluster cover.

 Loosen 2x Torx screws on the speedometer bezel

-Then pull the speedometer out as far as the cables and steering wheel will allow.
-It is helpful if you also pull your adjustable steering wheel out as far as it will go.
-This will give you more room to reach behind the speedometer unit.
-You will have a total of 2 Connections both of which have a Locking have.
-Should you have a head-up display, there are a total of 3 connections with latches.
-These connections must be unlocked and pulled out.
-See the following image:
+Next, pull the speedometer out as far as the cables and the steering wheel allow.
+It is helpful to extend your adjustable steering wheel fully as well.
+This creates more space to reach behind the dashboard cluster.
+You will find a total of 2 connectors, both of which have a lock.
+If you have a head-up display, there will be a total of 3 connectors with locks.
+You need to unlock and pull them out.
+See the following image for reference:

 Speedometer plugs and locks